Johndsalas/netflix_genre_labeler/README.md

     * Have a large representation in the data, for significance
     * Have a large number of genre unique words, for machine identifiability
     * Words that are only used in descriptions relating to that genre
-    * Be Intuitively distinct from other genres, for greatest chance of success
+    * Be intuitively distinct from other genres, for greatest chance of success

 * Examine test genre
     * How much of the data belongs to the test genre?
-    * What does the relative occurrence of words in comedy or non-comedy films tell us?
+    * What does the relative occurrence of words in the test genre or non-test genre films tell us?

 ## Pre-Modeling